Getting started

 Figma

 All design system design assets are created in and distributed through Figma.
 You can use Figma either directly within the web browser or as a desktop app.
-We recommend using the desktop app as it provides for a more productive experience, especially when working with multiple open files.
+We recommend using the desktop app as it tends to provide a more productive experience, especially when working with multiple open files.

 Jack Henry designers can request access to our Figma organization within the #org-design-system Slack channel.